adonisjs/inertia-starter-kit/README.md

 - Ace command line framework.
 - Everything else you get with the core of AdonisJS.

-On top of the framework core and dev-tooling, the following features are enabled by the web starter kit.
+On top of the framework core and dev-tooling, the following features are enabled by the inertia starter kit.

 - Lucid ORM ( Installed, but not configured )
 - Auth module ( Installed, but not configured )